Dinoosauro/Backupify/README.md

 ```
 ### Passing playlist directly from the script
 If you don't have a ```playlist.json``` file, the script will use the ```playlist``` object the ```clientOptions``` variable.
 You can add there playlist IDs and names by following the same syntax as a JSON file.
+## Privacy
+Everything is done in your browser.
+The only connections made from Backupify are to Google Fonts, for displaying the 'Work Sans' font, and to Spotify, to get, create and add items to the playlists.